-Our blue rose symbolizes attaining the impossible, and we couldn't think of a better way to represent our hope - no matter what the odds.
 We believe that if we #HoldOnToHope, we can empower survivors of human trafficking worldwide, provide them with opportunities to thrive, and help them to recognize their worth and potential.

 Fay chose to become an activist in the fight against human trafficking when she realized her true calling was to use the knowledge she’d gained from dealing with traumatic circumstances to bring about positive change.
 It gave her the strength and heart she needed to bring more light into the world.
 For her, The Tote Project is a way to spread hope, and show people that difficult experiences don’t have to feed into fear, shame and regret, but can instead be turned into compassionate, loving action for the greater good.
 Fay hand paints our freedom collection artwork from her home in the Blue Ridge Mountains, which she shares with her husband and daughter.
 She currently focuses on business development, artistic collaborations and creative design.